 Unfortunately, IMS Service Has Stopped

-However, there is not a certain reason or explanation to the factor causing your Android displaying “Unfortunately IMS Service Has Stopped”, but there is still a software failure or newly installed app that may be the reason.
+However, there is not a certain reason or explanation to the factor causing your Android to display “Unfortunately IMS Service Has Stopped”, but there is still a software failure or newly installed app that may be the reason.

 As there is not a single explained reason behind Android causing the “Unfortunately IMS Service Has Stopped” error.
 It’s obvious, there will not be a simple and single solution to fix the IMS service error on Android smartphones.